-Talley uses science to advance the field of ecology, address coastal environmental issues, train tomorrow's leaders, and raise public awareness of our local natural ecosystems.
+Talley uses science to advance the field of ecology, address coastal environmental issues, train tomorrow's leaders, and raise awareness of our local natural ecosystems.
 Her research in coastal ecosystems spans both coasts of North America, with experience from New England, California, and Baja California, Mexico.

 Education and Outreach